A unique, dramatic & inspiring opportunity to reach millions

 Growing media coverage.
 Thousands of social media fans.
 Strong non-profit connections.

-Covered by numerous media outlets including US News & World Report, the San Francisco Chronicle, the Dallas Morning News, the Miami Herald (English and Spanish editions), Kansas City Star, Jackson (MS) Clarion-Ledger, Hamilton (Ontario) Spectator, and the American Diabetes Association Forecast magazine (3.6M annual circulation & 160K monthly social pageviews)
+Covered by US News & World Report, the San Francisco Chronicle, the Dallas Morning News, the Miami Herald (English and Spanish editions), Kansas City Star, Jackson Clarion-Ledger, Hamilton (Ontario) Spectator, Texas Runner and Triathlete Magazine, and American Diabetes Association Forecast (3.6M annual circulation & 160K monthly social pageviews)